Frequently Asked Questions

 We include a fourth to serve as a backup.
 You do not need four letters but can request a fourth in case you think one of the three may be late for some reason.

 Is there a minimum GRE score or GPA to gain entrance?

 No, there is not a single threshold score or GPA.
-We look at the entire package.
-Applicants are evaluated on a competitive basis.
+All applications are viewed as a whole and evaluated on a competitive basis.
 Each application is compared to the rest in the group.
 The question we ask is 'How do we think this applicant will do in our program, especially from a research perspective?'

 What will help me the most in gaining entrance and financial support?

 Having a faculty member who is willing to serve as your major professor.
 That is why it is important to visit our departmental website and learn about our faculty members and their research areas.
 To graduate, you must complete a research thesis.
 You must have a thesis director who is willing to provide you guidance and support as well as laboratory space, supplies, equipment.

 The essay is important.
 It helps us to decide whether there is a faculty member who is able/willing to serve as your thesis advisor.
 Faculty members are seeking motivated students with similar research interests.
 The essay is often the only method for us to find out about your interests.
 Think carefully about your research interests and write the essay thoughtfully and honestly.
 There is not a specific length requirement.